Climate and Average Weather Year Round in Brandon Florida, United States

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.0 months, from June 6 to October 8, with an average temperature above 81°F. The day of the year with the warmest water is August 9, with an average temperature of 86°F.
+The time of year with warmer water lasts for 4.0 months, from June 6 to October 8, with an average temperature above 81°F. The month of the year in Brandon with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 3.2 months, from December 19 to March 25, with an average temperature below 69°F. The day of the year with the coolest water is February 5, with an average temperature of 65°F.
+The time of year with cooler water lasts for 3.2 months, from December 19 to March 25, with an average temperature below 69°F. The month of the year in Brandon with the coolest water is February, with an average temperature of 65°F.

 To characterize how pleasant the weather is in Brandon throughout the year, we compute two travel scores.